thyun/thy-notification/README.md

-# thy-notification
+# thy-target
-- Provides centralized notification service for alarm or alert message.
+- Provides centralized target service for alarm or alert message.
 - Provides UI to manage target addresses such as phone numbers (mobile), email addresses and slack webhook address, etc.
 - Supports prometheus alertmanager's webhook request.

 # How to run
+- Download release version and unzip the package
+- Change to the package home directory and run the following
   - java -jar thy-notification.jar
 - Access http://localhost:8080/ in your browser

 # Config files